 Viscous Flows and Boundary Layers

-All fluids are viscous in nature, i.e. exhibit some frictional behavior.
+All fluids are viscous in nature and consequently exhibit some frictional behavior.
 When fluids flow, the neighboring layers of fluids are moving at slightly different velocities and this causes a frictional resistance that is more commonly known as viscosity.
 The velocity gradient is referred to as strain rate.
-Some fluids, known as Newtonian fluids, that show a linear dependence between strain rate and viscous force.
+Some fluids — known as Newtonian fluids — show a linear dependence between strain rate and viscous force.
 The constant of proportionality here is often referred to as the coefficient of viscosity.
-In contrast non-Newtonian fluids, like blood, emulsions etc, demonstrate a more complicated nonlinear behavior.
+In contrast, non-Newtonian fluids, such as blood and emulsions, demonstrate a more complicated nonlinear behavior.

-There are several fluid dynamics books in this regard but three stand out and are commonly used in most universities and by professionals:
+There are several fluid dynamics books in this regard but three stand out and are generally used in most universities and by professionals:

 - Viscous Flows by F. Sherman